jangevaert-design/personalized-safari-app/docs/index.md

           accommodations will look and what we need to bring so that we can get the maximum out of our holiday.

+### Summary of current status of the app

+>The app is pretty complete for what was required at this time.
+Google maps has been prepared to run on the main screen instead of the slideshow but fails to do so because of a faulty API key.
+For now the app shows the basics of the database but screens need to be updated with more in depth information (text as well as images) about the topics accommodation, itinerary, general information and points of interest.

+>Possible improvements:
+   * if longitude and latitude are null in 'accommodation' and 'itinerary' these fields should be invisible or, even better, not take any space at all.
+   * the color scheme could be better, and I would like to use the matching color table that we have seen in one of our readings.

+>Stretch goals:
+   * Get Google Maps running.
+   * Link the names of the user to the main screen.
+   * Instead of writing the database manually, link it to an API so that different parts of itineraries can be puzzled together to itineraries of different length and order.

 ### [Wireframe Diagram](wireframe.md)